• Home

 10 Romantic Movies from the 1930s

 Whether you're having a low-key day in, or a fun date night, a romantic film is always a special way to keep entertained.
-And, for those who love classic movies these 10 films from the Golden Age of cinema will not disappoint.
+And, for those who love classic movies these 10 romantic movies from the 1930s, the Golden Age of cinema, will not disappoint.
 The 1930s was a revolutionary era for sound and color so we’re highlighting this unique decade.
-1. City Lights (1931) - Charlie Chaplin directed and starred in this … [Read more...]
+10 Romantic Movies from the 1930s 1.
+City Lights … [Read more...]

 Turn Back TV: Punky Brewster